Satisfactory Academic Progress

 - Students may change majors while attending Hill College.
 Only the hours that transfer to the new major will count towards the student's maximum time frame.
 However, excessive major changes can result in a suspension status.
 Financial Aid cumulative GPA standards still apply.

-- Students enrolled in remedial (developmental) classes only are ineligible for federal assistance.
-There is a limit of 27 total hours for remedial course work.
-Remedial hours attempted beyond the 27 hour limit will not be included in course load for determining enrollment status for Title IV payment purposes.
+- There is a limit of 30 total hours for remedial course work.
+Remedial hours attempted beyond the 30 hour limit will not be included in course load for determining enrollment status for Title IV payment purposes.

-Students will be allowed to repeat a course one time and be awarded federal aid when receiving a grade of I, W, F, or S.
+Students will be allowed to repeat a course one time and be awarded federal aid when receiving a grade of I, W, or F.

 Blank grades or I's will be considered failing until a letter grade replaces the incomplete or blank grade and will count in the completion rate.
-Students are responsible for advising the financial aid office when I's have been completed.
+Students are responsible for advising the Office of Student Information Services when I's have been completed.
 A grade of 'D' will be considered failing in the Vocational Nursing program.

-In addition to the standards indicated above, the Financial Aid Administrators may use professional judgment to terminate financial aid eligibility.
-This may occur in a situation such as when a student falls extensively below a satisfactory academic standard and does not have a reasonable chance to meet the standard requirements by the end of the semester, or when a student fails all of their courses in a term.
+In addition to the standards indicated above, the Student Navigators may use professional judgment to terminate financial aid eligibility.
+This may occur in a situation such as when a student falls extensively below a satisfactory academic standards and does not have a reasonable chance to meet the standard requirements by the end of the semester, or when a student fails all of their courses in a term.

 Evaluation of Satisfactory Academic Progress Standards (SAP)

-Academic progress is evaluated at the end of the fall and the spring semesters.
+Academic progress is evaluated at the end of the fall, spring and summer semesters.
 All students receiving Title IV aid will be evaluated regardless of the number of hours enrolled.
 All course work will be evaluated whether or not the student received financial aid.

 This is a warning semester.
-Students who fail to meet one or more of the stated SAP standards during a long semester will be placed on financial aid probation.
-Students on probation will be eligible to receive financial aid during the next semester.
+Students who fail to meet one or more of the stated SAP standards during a long semester will be placed on financial aid warning.
+Students on warning will be eligible to receive financial aid during the next semester.

 - Financial Aid Suspension